Connecting theory & practice

 SVS becomes the Service-Learning Center

-Calvin Environmental Assessment Program begins; Calvin College hosts national conference on service-learning at Christian colleges.
+Calvin Environmental Assessment Program begins; Calvin University hosts national conference on service-learning at Christian colleges.

-Calvin College awarded $400,000 Community Outreach Partnerships Center grant for multi-disciplinary service-learning in Burton Heights neighborhood
+Calvin University awarded $400,000 Community Outreach Partnerships Center grant for multi-disciplinary service-learning in Burton Heights neighborhood

 Commitment and Connection: Service-Learning and Christian Higher Education is published, edited by Calvin faculty members Claudia DeVries Beversluis and Gail Gunst Heffner